 National Palace tickets

-Tickets to the National Palace of Sintra are priced at 10€ per adult.
-You can visit the gardens for free.
+Tickets to the National Palace of Sintra are 13€ per adult, but you can visit the gardens for free.

 Be sure to purchase your skip-the-line ticket for Sintra National Palace beforehand to avoid the queues.